Background pattern

 0.4 mg/kg/h

-The doses included in the table should be considered as guidelines for use in pediatrics.
+The doses included in the Table should be considered as guidelines for use in pediatrics.
 There are individual variations.
-In children with a high body weight, a gradual reduction in dose is often necessary, based on the ideal body weight.
-The volume for the caudal epidural block and the volume for epidural bolus doses should not exceed 25 ml in any patient.
-Consult relevant literature for factors affecting specific blockage techniques and patient requirements.
+In children with a high body weight, a gradual reduction of the dose is often necessary, which should be based on the ideal body weight.

-Peripheral nerve block: Infants and children aged 1-12 years
+Peripheral Nerve Block: Infants and children between 1-12 years of age

 Concentration